inclement/kivy-tutorials/text.rst

 **Central themes:** Canvas instructions

 The next couple of tutorials will move to a new application in order to showcase some more of Kivy's core components.
-In this tutorials, we'll cover *canvas instructions*, Kivy's low level drawing API which is always available.
-In the next, we'll introduce *kv language*, and show how it interacts with Python code to easily produce guis without so much Python boilerplate.
+In this tutorial we'll cover *canvas instructions*, Kivy's low level drawing API which is always available.
+In the next two, we'll add touch/mouse interaction to let you click to draw stuff, and then introduce *kv language*, and show how it interacts with Python code to easily produce guis without so much Python boilerplate.

 To showcase Kivy's drawing API, our next app will be a simple drawing application.
 We'll be making a widget gui to select a few different options